No matter what mountain you're tackling, it's always important to know your own limits, and, more importantly, the limits of the terrain.

 Marmot Peak, an in-bounds hike at the top of the Marmot's Knob Chair, offers some of the best terrain you're going to find, in-bounds or out.

 "One thing people don't take into account is that they aren't just putting their own lives at stake.
 If you hurt yourself and someone has to go in after you, you're putting the lives of those rescuers at stake as well."

-It's important to note that Marmot's "Enter at your own risk" signs are being changed to "Don't put our rescuers at risk."
+It's important to note that Marmot's "Enter at your own risk" signs changed to "Don't put our rescuers at risk."
 It's a consequence that people rarely think about, but it's the first thing that should cross someone's mind.
 You can put your body at risk all you want – that's your prerogative – but have some respect for the people who'll risk their own lives to save yours.

 Always follow the fences, people.
 Sometimes what was safe yesterday has become part of the avalanche start line today.
 And if there's a track on the other side of the ropes, it doesn't mean it's safe.
 And as soon as you make a track out of bounds, it allows others to think it's safe.
 Ski patrollers like Charest work their tails off to ensure your safety.
 At least respect that, even if you don't respect your own welfare.

 Planning to head to Jasper or Banff?
 Check out our Trip Planner service - featuring a collection of businesses we recommend for your next visit.
 Read more